NicolasIRAGNE/arene-misc-nerd-stuff/notes.md

   * try to use it as your main OS for a while. try to understand the philosophy behind it. it will probably break at some point. fix it and learn from it.
   * start with mint or ubuntu. they are easy to get up and running. use the terminal as much as you can.
   * (very advanced) try to use an arch-based distro. you will cry. you will learn. but you will cry. but it's the best way to understand how a system works as a whole.
-* (opinionated) use headers in your files. indicate their purpose, author, date, etc (automated, of course)
+* (opinionated) use headers in your files. indicate their purpose, author, date, etc (automated, of course) (i use [psioniq file header](https://marketplace.visualstudio.com/items?itemName=psioniq.psi-header))
 * if working together, enforce a code style and common practices using shared config files
 * try to integrate as much stuff as you can into your IDE. context switching is bad for performance (both computer and human)
 * review your code and your teammates' code. be harsh but not stupid. reject PRs that are not up to standards. enforce quality.